Mohamed-Samy26/MAKchain-Smart-Identity-BlockChain-Framework-For-Governments/README.md

 ## Overview

 The <em>MAK-Chain<em> is a blockchain-based solution for managing identities and governance processes.
 The system stores identities as smart contracts on the blockchain, providing a secure and tamper-proof way of managing personal information.
-The system also includes two mobile apps, one for civilians to interact with available services, and another for participating in votings.
+The system also includes two mobile apps, one for civilians to interact with available services, and another for government personnel.

 ## Architecture